MartinVerges/womolin-gaslevel/README.md

 # womolin.gaslevel

-DIY project to build a smart fuel sensor for RVs or in other projects.
+DIY project to build a smart gas scale for RVs or in other projects.
 It is based on pressure and is able to measure all types of bottles and their weights.

 This project is still in development, it's a working sensor and I'm happy about pull requests to add more functionality, improve existing ones or just feedback.